NoeLahaye/ITideNATL/README.md

 - computation of daily means with `preprocessing/daily_mean/daily_mean.sh`
 - computation of monthly means with `preprocessing/average_daily_mean/average_daily_means.sh`
 - computation of the global mean with `preprocessing/final_mean/final_mean.sh`

+### processing

+ - `pre-proj/` contains notebooks for computing the ean stratification, computing/creating the mean grid zarr store
+ - `vmodes` contains the notebooks for computing the vertical modes
+ -  `projection` contains scripts for projecting the variables on the vertical modes (at this stage: pressure and horizontal velocity)

+### post-processing